 Securities: An Independent third party has physical control of all marketable securities.
 These securities are managed, tracked and reported by the Investment Advisor, the Custodial Bank and Comptroller monthly.
 Transactions are made utilizing delivery versus payment.

-Transfers: The transfer request is submitted by treasurer staff and approved by an Authorized Investment Officer.
-It is then reviewed, initialed by the Comptroller or accounting manager and given to comptroller staff to initiate the transfer via the online banking system.
+Transfers: The transfer request is submitted by Treasurer’s Office staff and approved by an Authorized Investment Officer.
+It is then reviewed, initialed by the Comptroller or accounting division director and given to comptroller staff to initiate the transfer via the online banking system.
 The transfer is then released by a different member of treasurer staff.
 An effort is made so that no signatures are duplicated.

-An accountant in the Comptroller's department checks reconciliation of investments per Custodial Bank statements, Investment Advisor statements and the cash account statements monthly.
+An accountant in the Comptroller's Department reviews the reconciliation of investments per Custodial Bank statements, Investment Advisor statements and the cash account statements monthly.

 All purchases are conducted through the Investment Advisor, who is not a broker, and can be traced to broker confirmations and custody statements.
 Trade confirmation statements are requested from the broker directly to Washoe County.
-The Investment Advisor requests bids for trades they initiate in accordance with the investment policy.
+The Investment Advisor requests bids for trades they initiate in accordance with the Investment Policy.
 Support documentation related to the bids can be obtained from the Investment Advisor on request.

 Washoe County accounts for investments as follows:

-The Comptroller’s department does the monthly investment account reconciliation and recording.
+The Comptroller’s Department does the monthly investment account reconciliation and recording.

 Securities purchased are recorded at cost.
 Purchased interest associated with a security purchase is tracked separately and reversed when the interest is received.